 Modern Investigations of Mythology and Mircea Eliade

 Sadly, some myths are rejected totally and explained away by science.
-The allegorical-symbolic reading of myths remains, with an emphasis on the representations present in myth, but not their literal reading.
-Through a process of demythologization, myths are read as exposing a culture’s important concepts and images but are not historically accurate.
+The allegorical-symbolic reading of myths remains, emphasizing the representations present in myths but not their literal reading.
+Through demythologization, myths are read as exposing a culture’s important concepts and images but are not historically accurate.

 Eliade (2004) The Sacred and the Profane: The Nature of Religion.